 2. Make them simple and do-able: The popular phrase “dream big but start small” is a model approach to tackling goals.
 Society and the media, however, make us buy into the notion of overnight successes while ignoring all the hard work and monotony that comes with keeping to a routine.
 We want the instant gratification of immediate wins with a few easy steps, but that just isn’t how it works.
 Take a look at your goals and figure out how to make your habits achievable by considering your circumstances, energy levels, time, and resources.

 4. Review and adjust: There’s always a chance we’ll over or underestimate what we’re capable of accomplishing.
 The best way to know whether you have realistic goals is by checking in with yourself.
 If you’re feeling exhausted and burned out, you might have to either change a habit, replace it, or reduce the time you’re spending on it.
 Measure your improvements.
-While it’s okay if your progress is slow and steady, you need to ensure you’re going in the right direction.
-I also like to tune into my intuition to see if what I’m doing feels right and is something I really want, rather than just some passing fancy.
+While it’s okay if your progress is slow and steady, ensure you’re going in the right direction.

 Habits aren’t just tasks we perform.
 Habits are ways of living that shape our identity and how the world sees us.
 A writer has a habit of writing daily.
 A mother has the habit of checking in with their kids to make sure they’re taken care of.
 If we want to be successful, we’ll need to adopt habits that are success-driven.
 As Aristotle once said, “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”